abcAssess/abcAssess-legal/technical-and-privacy-faqs.md

 ### Yes - fully.

 #### abcAssess acts as a "School Official" under FERPA, meaning we process student data only for legitimate educational purposes and only under the direction of the teacher or school.
 We practice strict data minimization: to identify students, we collect only a first name and last initial (optional) and birth month and year (optional, stored as a YYYY-MM value).
+Schools that prefer not to enter actual student names may instead enter any non-identifying label or internal identifier of their choosing in the first name field.
 We never collect full legal names, exact birth dates, home addresses, or any student-generated media such as photos or videos.
 Under COPPA, we never use student data for advertising, profiling, or any commercial purpose.
 Students do not create accounts or interact with the platform directly.

 [Back to top ↑](#)